-- Faculty Associate Pro Vice-Chancellor or a member of the University Executive nominated by the Student Appeals and Complaints Manager on behalf of the Vice-Chancellor (Chair) - one member of staff from a different Faculty/ Service to that against whom the complaint is made and to that of the Student, nominated by the Pro Vice-Chancellor (Learning & Teaching); - one student representative from a different Faculty to that against whom the complaint is made and to that of the Student, nominated by the President of the Students' Union; - Assistant Director of the Student Life and Wellbeing Service or their nominee, (unless the complaint is against the Student Life and Wellbeing Service); - one staff representative from a Trade Union recognised by the University and from a different Faculty/Service to that against which the complaint is made and to that of the Student, to be nominated by the Union branch Chair - No member of the Panel shall be directly concerned with the complaint.
-A representative of the relevant profession/discipline of study may attend the Hearing as an adviser as determined by the Deputy Vice-Chancellor or the Pro Vice-Chancellor (Research and Innovation) as appropriate.
+- Associate Pro Vice-Chancellor (or nominee) or a member of the University Executive nominated by the Student Appeals and Complaints Manager on behalf of the Vice-Chancellor (Chair) - one member of staff from a different Faculty/ Service to that against whom the complaint is made and to that of the Student, nominated by the Pro Vice-Chancellor (Education); - one student representative from a different Faculty to that against whom the complaint is made and to that of the Student, nominated by the President of the Students' Union; - Director of Student Life and Wellbeing or their nominee, (unless the complaint is against the Student Life and Wellbeing Service); - one staff representative from a Trade Union recognised by the University and from a different Faculty/Service to that against which the complaint is made and to that of the Student, to be nominated by the Union branch Chair

+No member of the Panel shall be directly concerned with the complaint.
+A representative of the relevant profession/discipline of study may attend the Hearing as an adviser as determined by the Deputy Vice-Chancellor or the Pro Vice-Chancellor (Research and Knowledge Exchange) as appropriate.